hashicorp/terraform-website/content/source/docs/registry/providers/os-arch.html.md

 * FreeBSD / 386
 * FreeBSD / AMD64

--> **Note:** Darwin / ARMv8 support (the new M1 chip), once GA in Go 1.16, will add this to our recommended combinations.
+-> **Note:** Darwin / ARMv8 support (the new M1 chip), once GA in Go 1.16, will be added to our recommended combinations.

 ## Terraform Cloud Compatibility